sumit612/esp_mesh_tcp/README.md

 # ESP_MESH_TCP
-THis example demonstates how to use ESP-MDF framework for transferring data from non-root(node) device to tcp socket.
+THis example demonstates how to use ESP-MDF framework for transferring data from non-root node to tcp socket.
-1. Only root device is connected to wifi router/mobile hotspot here
+1. Only root node is connected to wifi router/mobile hotspot here
-2. The non-root devices/nodes send data root device
+2. The non-root nodes send data to root node
 3. The root-device forward their data to TCP socket

 Needed componensts: